 "Little Wizard" Cardigan is easy to knit and comfortable to wear.
 It is made in two beautiful colors.
 The hood and tiny pocket are the details which make this cardigan stylish and practical.
 The cardigan is knitted in stockinette stitch and decorated with crocheted flowers, twisted cord and polka dots buttons.

-My knitting pattern is easy to follow and suitable for beginners.
+The knitting pattern is easy to follow and suitable for beginners.
 Depending on yarn type either you can make a spring/autumn cardigan or even a warm winter one.
-The PDF pattern contains written row-by-row instructions and pictures.
+It contains written row-by-row instructions and pictures.